$2,000 Personal Loans

 Pros

-• Lower rates are possible as individual investors compete for your business.
+• Competitive rates are possible since individual investors compete to fund your loan.

 Cons